vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 ## Code

-Code's sections:
+The script´s algorithm is as follows:
-- connect to the webpage (autorization)
+1. Connect to the webpage (autorization)
-- web page scanning
+2. Web page scanning (scraping)
-- refresh and notification modules
+3. Refresh and execute step 2
-- scrape the data when found
+4. Send notifications
-- book
+5. Book when a spot has been found

 Bot is activated by executing */start* command, which greets the user and introduces the important parameters.
 The listed parameters are "Refresh frequency", "Runtime", "Book" and "Start searching".
 The first two variables allow user to set how often one wants to refresh the page before its contents would be scraped, the default value is 25 seconds, meaning the the page would be refreshed every 25 secons.
 This value is not random - because of the dynamic nature of the web page that we are scraping (Statens Vegvesen) its elements are not uploaded immidiately when the page has been refreshed.
 It was found that the page´s contents are fully loaded after 10-15 seconds, so to be on the safe side one should choose refresh frequency somewhere between 15 and 25 seconds. *Runtime* - tells how long the scraping should be running.
 The default values is 2 hours.